apollographql/apollo-client/docs/source/apollo-client/react.md

 The `Category` component will also get a prop of `mutations` that will have a key of `postReply`.
 This key is the method that triggers the mutation and can take custom arguments (e.g. `this.props.mutations.postReply('Apollo and React are really great!')`).
 These arguments are passed to the method that creates the mutation.

+<h2 id="refetch">Refetch query (with new variables)</h2>

 One typical pattern is wanting to refetch a query after a mutation has happened.
 In this example, `this.props.mutations.postReply`is a method that returns the mutation promise.
-Since queries pass a `refetch` prop, this can be accomplished like so:
+Since queries pass a `refetch()` prop, this can be accomplished like so:

 ```js